Coronavirus (COVID-19): Latest updates and flight info. Find out more.

 We will also update you by text message, so please give our Customer Helpers a mobile number when you complete your PIR.

 It may take a little time to locate your bag.
-However, if for any reason you feel you have not received enough communication from us, please email LostBaggage@jet2.com and one of our team will get back to you as soon as possible.
+To help us better direct your query, or if you feel you haven’t had enough communication from us in regard to your baggage, you can email us.
+Please use the email address below of the UK airport you have travelled through and we will get back to you as soon as possible.

-Please remember that your baggage should be sufficiently strong to withstand the baggage handling process, as we are unable to accept responsibility for damage to bags that were not fit for purpose.
-Scratches, dents, and cosmetic damage to the suitcase itself are classed as normal wear and tear, and as such we are unable to consider claims for minor damage.
+Please remember that your baggage should be strong enough to withstand the baggage handling process, as we're unable to accept responsibility for damage to bags that weren't fit for purpose.
+Scratches, dents and cosmetic damage to the suitcase itself are classed as normal wear and tear, and as such, we can't consider claims for minor damage.

-If your suitcase has suffered more substantial damage whilst in our care, we would be happy to give you a replacement free of charge.
-If you are currently in the UK, one of our Customer Helpers at the airport can help you with this process, and you will typically receive your replacement case within 14 days of ordering.
-If you are not in the UK, please contact our Customer Service team (Customer.Service@jet2.com) who will be happy to help.
+If your suitcase has suffered more substantial damage while in our care, we're happy to offer you monetary compensation.
+If you're currently in the UK, one of our Customer Helpers at the airport can help you with this process.
+If you're not in the UK, please contact our Customer Service team (Customer.Service@jet2.com) who will be happy to help.